JonathanLoscalzo/jonathanloscalzo.github.io/content/posts/20201104-not-so-common-topics.en.md

 +++
 draft = false
 date = 2020-11-04T13:58:29-03:00
-title = "Diverse Topics of Machine Learning" description = "papers & posts of AI Literacy, MLOps, agile teams, and more..." slug = "" tags = ["machine-learning", "software-engineering", "mlops", "ai-literacy"] categories = ["machine-learning"] externalLink = "" series = []
+title = "Diverse Topics in Machine Learning" description = "papers & posts of AI Literacy, MLOps, agile teams, and more..." slug = "" tags = ["machine-learning", "software-engineering", "mlops", "ai-literacy", "ethics"] categories = ["machine-learning"] externalLink = "" series = []
 +++

+# Diverse Topics in ML

-I am going to gather diverse topics of ML, but I won't discuss none of them.
+I am going to gather diverse topics regarding to ML, but I won't discuss none of them.
 I gathered them because these are not technical topics per se, are more related to theory or part of the ecosystem.

+When I will able to add more, I will do.

 ## General:
 - [Machine Learning from Wikipedia](https://en.wikipedia.org/wiki/Category:Machine_learning)